 Yes, all adults 18 years of age and older who have visited our Assessment search website and are a resident of Canada are welcome to participate.
 Your feedback is valuable to us, and we appreciate your responses.

 All data gathered in this survey are confidential.
 The data will be presented to BC Assessment in aggregate form only.

 There are no plans to share the results of the survey publically.
 However, the results of this survey will be used to improve your user experience.

 Please contact firstname.lastname@example.org for questions regarding the survey link.
 Questions about the assessment search website itself can be asked by clicking the contact us button at the top right of the screen or call us at 1-866-valueBC (1-866-825-8322).

 No, we ask you take the survey only once.

 To provide additional feedback, please click on the contact us button at the top right of the screen.

 In order to enhance the security of BC Assessment data, you may be asked to verify you are a person and not a robot using the Google Captcha service.
 You may be asked to identify, from a series of images, which images pertain to the question being asked.
 In the example below, you are requested to click on all the images that contain a billboard.
 If you do not click all images that have a billboard, or click on an image without a billboard, you will not be allowed to proceed with your search.

-For those users that are having trouble seeing the images due to being on a mobile device, or are visually impaired, you can click on the “Get an audio challenge” icon, then the following pop up is displayed.
+For those users that are having trouble seeing the images due to being on a mobile device, or are visually impaired, there is an audio challenge available by clicking on the “Get an audio challenge” icon, a pop up window with a play button is then displayed.

 The following browsers are supported: